LITERARY MONUMENTS

 — The Mountain and Mahomet by B Cecil Doyle The Sydney Mail and NSW Advertise 6 September 1911 page 43

-The mountain is the locale for just one novel: Demelza’s self-published 2021 work Mountain of Secrets, but it features in at least four others and few contemporary novels set in Hobart ignore it.
+The mountain is the locale for two novels: Demelza’s self-published 2021 work Mountain of Secrets and Catherine Metric’s Cold Blows the Wind, but it features in at least four others and few contemporary novels set in Hobart ignore it.

 The Journal of Madame Giovanni is Alexandre Dumas’s 1855 novel on the travels of a young and beautiful French woman to little known parts of the world and recorded the exoticisms lying beyond the rim of most people's experience—including an expedition to the summit via Wellington Falls.